 With Prime’s 1Day AdvantEDGE, you can get a loan approval within 24 hours of completing the online application process and get a $250 lender credit.

-While PrimeLending’s selection is vast, the lender could be more transparent regarding its requirements for borrowers.
+While PrimeLending offers a vast selection, the lender could be more transparent about its requirements for borrowers.
 Further, though the company touts its online availability, potential homebuyers must first speak with a loan officer before completing an application.

 Pros